surveysolutions/docs/content/interviewer/special/shape-file-overlay/index.md

 overlaid over the baseline map, and the interviewer will have a visual indication whether the choices he/she is making in the geography question are within or outside of the area of interest.

+If the shapefile contains an attribute ***label***, the values of this attribute are used as annotations for the polygons, otherwise no annotations are shown.

-As of v18.06 the shapefiles are not centrally managed at the Survey Solutions Headquarters.
+As of v20.12 the shapefiles are not centrally managed at the Survey Solutions Headquarters.